-Haunted by the memories of war and traumatic reception he realized that many of his fellow soldier-brothers were struggling too since their return from war and may not attend the unveiling of the Vietnam Veterans Memorial Wall.
-He launched a cross-America walk to raise awareness of the Vietnam veteran and to check the pulse of America.
-What he found was revealing — Americans were truly sorry for their poor behavior towards the Vietnam veterans.
+Haunted by the memories of war and by the traumatic reception he received, he realized that many of his fellow soldier-brothers were also struggling after their return from the war.
+In 1982, he launched a cross-America walk to raise awareness of Vietnam veterans.

-His name was Sgt.
-John W. Blake, U.S. Special Forces N/75th Ranger, of the 173rd Airborne Regiment — and he was my brother.
+His name was Sergeant John W. Blake, U.S. Special Forces N/75th Ranger, of the 173rd Airborne Regiment — and he was my brother.

 During that time, we all felt a cloud of sadness hovering over our little home.
-But it was tempered with pride, because our boys were about to do just as our deceased father, a Great War veteran, had done — journey to a faraway land to fight in a war to “free the oppressed.”
+But it was tempered with pride, because our boys were about to do just as our deceased father, a Great War veteran, had done — journey to a faraway land to fight in a war that was intended to free the oppressed.

-David trained and served as a mechanic for the helicopter pilots in Vietnam, but John — he was a warrior.
+David trained and served as a mechanic, working on helicopters in Vietnam, but John — he was a warrior.
 He spent his time in the war zone, doing extremely dangerous work that brought him in direct contact with the enemy and the many atrocities of war.

 John lost far too many good friends in Vietnam.
 A gifted writer, he used his poetry and journals to memorialize the lives of his fellow soldiers.
 Thoughts of those brave men followed John every day of his life.

-The general public had little sympathy for the Vietnam veterans who struggled with PTSD until American emergency rooms began to fill-up with veterans — all suffering from the same symptoms.
-By 1982 — the year that the Vietnam Veterans Memorial Wall was unveiled in Washington, D.C. — he had had enough.
+The general public had little sympathy for the Vietnam veterans who struggled with PTSD, until they began to fill American emergency rooms.
+All of them were suffering from the same symptoms.
+By 1982 — the year that the Vietnam Veterans Memorial Wall was unveiled in Washington, D.C. — John had had enough.

-Heading to Seattle, Washington, he launched a one-man march across America to raise awareness for Vietnam veterans.
+He headed to Seattle, where he launched a one-man march across America to raise awareness of Vietnam veterans.

-Carrying the American flag, and dressed in authentic combat gear, he set out on the more than 5,100 kilometre journey to the east coast.
+Carrying the American flag and dressed in authentic combat gear, he set out on the more than 5,100-kilometre journey to the U.S. east coast.

 Soon, the media was interviewing him.
-They called him “The Walker,” and his path can be traced today by the newspaper coverage that followed his journey across America.
+They called him “The Walker,” and his path can be traced today by the newspaper coverage that followed his journey.
 For seven months he walked alone, without an entourage, relying instead on the kindness of strangers, and on his Ranger skills, remembering his unit’s famous motto: “Rangers lead the way.”

 On February 13, 1996, the call we had all dreaded finally came.
 A voice over the phone from Hilo, Hawaii, informed me that our brother had died.
 After years of struggling with his PTSD, he had died by his own hand.

-We were devastated — but not entirely surprised, because John had prepared us somewhat for the end of his life journey.
+We were devastated, but we were not entirely surprised, because John had prepared us somewhat for the end of his life’s journey.
 But nothing prepared us for the devastation that occurred when we brought his remains home to Newfoundland for a military burial, which was his final request.

-That story — a government’s brutal rejection of John’s wish to be buried in the only military cemetery in St. John’s, Newfoundland, named the Field of Honour within Mount Pleasant Cemetery — is told in full in my new book, One For The Boys: The Poignant and Heartbreaking True Story of Sgt.
-John W. Blake, A Newfoundlander from Canada who volunteered and served in the Vietnam War.
+That story — a government’s brutal rejection of John’s wish to be buried in the only military cemetery in St. John’s, Newfoundland, the Field of Honour within Mount Pleasant Cemetery — is told in full in my new book, One For The Boys.

-Fast forward to now, twenty-two years later, and tears still sting my eyes when I think about how much John had given to this world, and how little he’d received in return — moreover, how his homeland, Canada, had denied him his final request to rest in peace there.
+Fast-forward to now, twenty-three years later, and tears still sting my eyes when I think about how much John had given to this world, and how his homeland, Canada, had denied him his final request to rest in peace there.

-My family and I now recognize that it is necessary to share John’s story in the hopes that it will help the public better understand the impacts of PTSD, and lead to increased support and treatment for the afflicted and their families.
-We also hope John’s story will help clarify why too many military personnel and civilians choose to die as a result of PTSD.
+My family and I now recognize that it is necessary to share John’s story in the hope that it will help the public to better understand the impacts of PTSD and that it will lead to increased support and treatment for the afflicted and their families.
+We also hope John’s story will help clarify why too many military personnel and civilians choose to die as a result of their struggles with PTSD.
 Perhaps, his story will help catch them before they fall.

 Writing about my late brother and his extraordinary story was not an easy task.
-It took a tremendous amount of time, sadness, tears, and courage to journey into John W. Blake’s struggles and triumphs, and then finally to share his story with readers.
-I could have missed the emotional pain, but then, I would never have fully known a man that no one should ever forget.
+It took a tremendous amount of time, sadness, tears, and courage to journey into John W. Blake’s struggles and triumphs and then, finally, to share his story with readers.
+I could have avoided going through this emotional pain, but then I would never have fully known a man that no one should ever forget.